What is the difference between IPSS, DPMI Plus, FMS, and the Independent Practicum?

 So what is the difference between IPSS, DPMI Plus, FMS, and DPP Independent Practicum?

 Hint--It's in the details.
 View matrix of semester-long opportunities.

 When deciding whether to do IPSS, DPMI Plus, FMS, or the DPP Independent Practicum students should consider the following:

 The DPMI program provides participants with practical training in development project management, social entrepreneurship and strategic partnering, and facilitating participatory development.
 During the training, students learn new technologies used in the development field, work in teams representing various non-governmental organizations that are selected, ad hoc, during the program, and facilitate simulated trainings among their peers.
 By the end of the training, participants will have acquired a unique set of tools and techniques that they can apply in the field.

 The IPSS pre-departure training covers organizational analysis, consulting techniques, technical skills, applied research design, and professional preparation and communication workshops.
-The training is designed by Dr. Mahabat Baimyrzaeva, with workshops led by different experts.
+January workshops are optional and taught by experienced practitioners.
 IPSS fellows present their final work to their peers during the final part of their internships and then meet remotely with a faculty panel for feedback.
 Projects can be done individually or in teams.

 2) What is the difference in the application processes?